 The bill amends Section 19-10-4.3 of the New Mexico Statutes to establish a new royalty rate structure for oil and gas development leases on state trust lands, aiming to enhance revenue for beneficiaries.
 The new legal language specifies that the royalty rate will range from three-sixteenths to one-fifth, with alternative rates for certain restricted districts.
 Additionally, it requires lessees to provide detailed information about the leased land, including subdivision, section, township, range, acres, and institution.
-The bill also outlines conditions for lease cancellation, obligations for timely royalty payments, and procedures for drilling operations, emphasizing compliance to avoid lease termination.
+The bill also outlines conditions for lease cancellation, lessee obligations regarding royalty payments, and procedures for drilling operations, emphasizing timely payments and compliance with lease terms.

 Statutes affected: introduced version: 19-10-4.3